by Liza Roberts

-But Raleigh’s hometown cartooning hero, who spent 34 years on staff at The News & Observer and continues to contribute cartoons many Sundays, is also more influential than many of us here know: His industry-leading colleagues will tell you that his commitment to state politics has actually kept him under-recognized as one of the nation’s biggest talents in a highly specialized field.
+But Raleigh’s hometown cartooning hero, who spent 34 years on staff at The News & Observer, is also more influential than many of us here know: His industry-leading colleagues will tell you that his commitment to state politics has actually kept him under-recognized as one of the nation’s biggest talents in a highly specialized field.

 “Because the majority of his work concentrates on local North Carolina issues, he’s been overlooked, but certainly is deserving, of the Pulitzer many times over,” says Ann Telnaes of the Washington Post, one of Powell’s many Pulitzer-prize-winning cartoonist friends.